dougBelcher/100-days-of-code/log.md

 **Today's Progress**: Still working through the e-book Python Basics: A Practical Introduction to Python 3, through 7.3

 **Thoughts:** Got through the debugging chapter pretty easy.
 Tomorrow, on to chapter 8 and conditional logic and control flows

+### Day 57: 29 Aug 2019

+**Today's Progress**: Another day of working through the e-book Python Basics: A Practical Introduction to Python 3, through 8.3

+**Thoughts:** First part of the Chapter 8 went smooth, but started slowing up when I hit 8.3.
+Going to work more on it tomorrow!